Dracaltech/sample-java-vcp/README.md

 - Java (version >= 11)
 - Gradle (version >= 6.7)

-You can test your setup by executing a build:
+You can test your setup by running a build:
 ```
 gradle build
 ```